ministryofjustice/jotw-runbooks/README.md

-# Justice On The Web techincal documentation
+# Justice On The Web

-A statically generated Jekyll site, serving the JOTW team's technical documentation.
+Justice On The Web team [technical documentation repository] (https://ministryofjustice.github.io/justice-on-the-web)

 This repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site and that of other Ministry of Justice Digital team Jekyll sites.